-As as online student, I feel like there is never an “after homework” moment.
-Thankfully, I graduate soon (fingers crossed).
+As as online student, I feel like there is never an “after homework” moment to spend with family or friends.
+I’m always working on something and there’s never a point to “shut off” my school brain.
+Thankfully, I graduate soon!
 I can’t name the school I attend for legal reasons, and I’m not saying EVERY online school is the same, but I thought I could break down some common points, good and bad, for you if you are considering online school or have just started online school.
-If you’re already in online school or have been to online school, I’m sure you’re going to get a lovely kick out of this messy list.
-Now, Allons-y.
-(Doctor Who reference.
-It means “let’s go” in French.)
+If you’re already in online school or have been to online school, I’m sure you’re going to get a kick out of this list.

 - Go to class ALMOST whenever you want to.